nasa/harmony-regridding-service/README.md

   service code and Docker image to GitHub.
 * bin - A directory containing utility scripts to build the service and test images.
+* dev-requirements.txt - A list of Python package dependencies for library development.
 * docker - A directory containing the Dockerfiles for the service and test images.
 It also contains `service_version.txt`, which contains the semantic version number of the service image.
 Any time an update is made that should have an accompanying service image release, this file should be updated.
 * docs - A directory containing Jupyter notebook documentation showing an end-user how to use the service.
-* harmony_regridding_service - The directory containing Python source code for the Harmony Regridding Service. `adapter.py` contains the `RegriddingServiceAdapter` class that is invoked by calls to the service.
+* harmony\_regridding\_service - The directory containing Python source code for the Harmony Regridding Service. `adapter.py` contains the `RegriddingServiceAdapter` class that is invoked by calls to the service.
 * pip_requirements.txt - A list of service Python package dependencies.